-Named faculty head coach of men's and women's tennis in June, 2013, Mike Fried completed his elevation through the Cardinal tennis coaching ranks.
-He holds the rank of adjunct assistant professor.
+Named faculty head coach of men's and women's tennis in June, 2013, Mike Fried holds the rank of adjunct professor of physical education.
 Mike served as interim head coach of both men's and women's tennis at Wesleyan for the 2012-13 season as a visiting instructor in physical education.
-Before that, he served as interim head coach of women's tennis for the 2012 spring campaign.
-He joined the Cardinal coaching staff for the first time in the spring of 2011 as an assistant coach for both men and women.
-Thus he is directing the women's squad for a fourth time in 2014-15 and the men for a third time.

 During the 2014-15 campaign, Mike recruited and coached Eudice Chong '18 to the NCAA Division III singles title, the first in program history.
 He also recruited and coached two men's and two women's All-Americans that year - the only two women's All-Americans in women's program history and the second and third All-Americans (and first since 1994) in men's program history.
 In 2014-15, Mike led the women's team to a national ranking of 17th and the men's team to a national ranking of 24th, both the highest in program history.
 Mike's 2018 recruiting classes, freshmen during the 2014-15 campaign, were ranked third and second nationally in Division III on the women's and men's sides, respectively, by tennisrecruiting.net.

 Guiding the men to a first-ever appearance in the NESCAC tournament in 2013, Mike was honored by his coaching peers with NESCAC Coach of the Year honors.
 The men's year-end national ranking of 32nd in 2013 was the program's first ever top-40 finish.